Tigers top Twins 5-3 after Minnesota's flurry of trade deals

 Griffin Jax (5-3) retired just one batter and allowed three runs on three hits in the seventh for Minnesota.
 Mark Contreras hit his first career homer for the Twins, who have lost five of seven.

-Minnesota’s lead in the American League Central remained one game over Cleveland.
+Minnesota’s lead in the American League Central remained one game over Cleveland and the Chicago White Sox closed within two games.

 It wasn’t the celebration the Twins were hoping for after seemingly filling their biggest needs before the deadline.